Camp and Cooking Fires

 Restrictions on Camp and Cooking Fires

-Camp and cooking fires are not permitted in any Shire or State reserves, beaches, caravan parks, holiday properties, vacant land or roadside parking bays.
+Camp and cooking fires are not permitted in any Shire reserves, beaches, caravan parks, holiday properties, vacant land or roadside parking bays at any time of the year.
+For private properties used as a permanent residence, the following restrictions apply:

 Prohibited Any Not permitted Not permitted